TV6 INVESTIGATES: Haunted house owners take steps to make sure the danger isn't real

 "There are times we will just say you're not coming in,” Steed said.
 “There is just no way.
 You have to sober up.”

-Beyond that, there is a no touch policy at Skeleton Manor.
+Beyond that, there is a no touch policy at Skellington Manor.
 Guest can’t touch the characters and vice versa.
-At Skeleton Manor, security staff is on hand because Steed said the human factor is the biggest factor in keeping everyone safe.
+At Skellington Manor, security staff is on hand because Steed said the human factor is the biggest factor in keeping everyone safe.

 “You try elevate anything you can, put cameras where you can, put people where you can but where there is a will, there is a way for people who want to cause problems,” Steed said.